FStarLang/pulse/README.md

      == \emptyset}` argument.
 We add this parameter in PulseCore.Action.
 The paper presents fuses these two parts of the development together.

-* PulseCore.Heap: Defines the core heap
+* `PulseCore.Heap`: Defines the core heap

-* PulseCore.Heap2: Defines a product of core heap and erased core heap
+* `PulseCore.Heap2`: Defines a product of core heap and erased core heap

-* PulseCore.BaseHeapSig: Packaged Heap2 with allocation counters and
+* `PulseCore.BaseHeapSig`: Packaged Heap2 with allocation counters and
   instantiates `heap_sig`, i.e., the base case.

-* PulseCore.HeapExtension: The main construction of heap extension
+* `PulseCore.HeapExtension`: The main construction of heap extension

 * PulseCore.MemoryAlt: The instantiation of HeapExtension to `extend (extend (extend (base_heap u#a)))`, and defining many of the types